jonlpersson/ed-latimore/site/_posts/2022-10-26-best-face-oil-for-men.md

 * **Coconut oil:** Another popular cooking oil with antimicrobial properties that can help reduce inflammation, moisturize skin, and even help heal wounds.
 * **Avocado oil:** Avocado oil has high concentrations of vitamin E, potassium, and lecithin, to nourish and moisturize skin.
 The essential fatty acid, oleic acid, is also shown to promote collagen production, accelerating healing and helping with minor burns.

-{% include widgets/summary.html ="Attractive-Man" %}
+{% include widgets/summary.html id="Attractive-Man" %}

 ## The best face oils for men